Dynamic Programming with State-Dependent Discounting: Introduction

-Our work is also related to several recent contributions in the literature on optimal savings that allow for relatively general discount factor processes.
-For example, \cite{toda2018wealth} investigates an income fluctuation problem in which the agent has CRRA utility and obtains a necessary and sufficient condition for the existence of a solution to the optimal saving problem with state-dependent discount factors. \cite{ma2020income} relax the CRRA restriction by utilizing optimality results on the ``time iteration operator''.
-Although similar forms of spectral conditions are adopted in both papers, their techniques are based around methods for household problems that have no natural analog in the general theory of dynamic programming considered here.
-Neither of these papers attempts to provide a general theory of dynamic optimality when the discount rate can vary.\footnote{Also relevant are \cite{higashi2009subjective}, which provides an axiomatic foundation for preferences with random discounting.
-Other work along this line includes \cite{krishna2014dynamic} and \cite{higashi2017comparative}.}
+Our work is related to \cite{toda2019wealth}, who investigates an income fluctuation problem in which the agent has CRRA utility.
+He obtains a necessary and sufficient condition for the existence of a solution to the optimal saving problem with state-dependent discount factors. \cite{ma2020income} relax the CRRA restriction by constructing optimality results via a consumption policy operator.
+Their results are specialized to optimal savings with additively separable rewards and do not apply to problems that involve discrete choices, endogenous labor supply, durable goods, or other common features.
+In contrast, the theory below is developed in a general dynamic programming setting, where the state spaces are arbitrary metric spaces.

-As one extension of our results, we consider the case where rewards can be unbounded---a situation arises frequently in economics but introduces technical problems even in the standard case.
-One line of argument draws on \cite{alvarez1998dynamic}, which treats homogeneous dynamic programs when the discount factor is constant.
-A second line of argument extends the local contraction method of \cite{rincon2003existence}, \cite{martins2010existence}, \cite{matkowski2011discounted}, and \cite{jaskiewicz2011discounted} to the case of state-dependent discounting.
+In addition, the consumption policy operator, around which the theory in \cite{toda2019wealth} and \cite{ma2020income} is constructed, is defined from the Euler equation, which characterizes the solution in their setting.
+However, many recent applications of state dependent discounting use recursive preferences (see, e.g., \cite{albuquerque2016valuation}, \cite{basu2017uncertainty}, \cite{schorfheide2018identifying}, \cite{nakata2020equilibrium}, or \cite{de2020valuation}), implying that the Euler equation contains the value function and the consumption policy operator methods break down.
+Our theory extends to recursive preferences and illuminates the role of elasticity of intertemporal substitution on eventual discounting.